 Academic ITS offers poster printing services only for faculty and student research or course-based projects.
-For other projects, members of the community may contact an area designer or printer.
+For other projects, members of the community may contact an area designer or printer services.

 There are two poster template sizes available below.
 Please submit your poster in one of these sizes.
 The 48″x36″ template size is popular but note that the correct size for posters exhibited at the Colby Liberal Arts Symposium (CLAS) is 48″x42″.

 | Download the 48″x42″ template